Symphony No. 15 (Shostakovich): Description

 The first movement begins with two chimes on the glockenspiel, followed by a five-note motif on solo flute, accompanied by pizzicato strings.
 This leads into a galloping motif for trumpet constructed out of all twelve notes of the Western chromatic scale.
 Hugh Ottaway observed that Shostakovich's use of such motifs in this symphony create an "enlarged tonal field in which 'chromatic' and 'diatonic' cease to be meaningful distinctions".
 Recurring five times in the movement are quotations from the William Tell Overture by Gioacchino Rossini.

 The second movement begins with a brass chorale, followed by a cello solo.
 These themes alternate with a funeral march introduced by a pair of solo flutes, then taken up by a solo trombone.
 Sounding several times are what musicologist Iosif Raiskin calls the "chords of death".
 This builds to a climax, after which the opening chorale is reprised on muted strings, then fades away on a timpani roll, after which bassoons announce the start of the scherzando third movement.

 The finale contains several musical quotations, starting with the "fate motif" from Götterdämmerung, followed by the opening motif fromTristan und Isolde.
 This segues into a reminiscence of Mikhail Glinka's song "Do Not Tempt Me Needlessly".
 A passacaglia theme, whose resemblance to the march from Shostakovich's Seventh Symphony has been noted, is introduced and builds to another climax.
 The "chords of death" from the "Adagio" announce the symphony's coda.
 This is followed by a restatement on celesta of the symphony's opening motif.
-An open A-major chord, sustained over a percussion part that recalls the scherzo of Shostakovich's Fourth Symphony, is finally resolved by a three-octave C-sharp that concludes the work.
+An open A-major chord, sustained over a percussion part that recalls the scherzo of Shostakovich's Fourth Symphony, is finally resolved by a three-octave C♯ that concludes the work.